Who was Walter de Maria?

 Walter de Maria was one of the most influential artists of the 20th century having participated in four popular movements including installation art, minimalism, land art, and conceptualism.
 Walter de Maria was an astute artist who drew upon elements of sublime and mathematical absolutes in some of his installations and large-scale sculptures.
 Walter de Maria revolutionized art in profound ways.
 He always sought to connect people and nature using a wide range of interactive sculptural installations.

 Two Earth Rooms in Germany

 Munich Earth Room

-The artist has successfully installed three Earth Rooms, the first one being in Munich, Germany and was installed in 1968.
+The artist has successfully installed three Earth Rooms, the first one being in Munich, Germany, and installed in 1968.
 The other Earth Room was installed in 1974 at the Hessisches Landesmuseum in Darmstadt, also in Germany.
 De Maria first toyed with the concept of Earth Room in Germany before installing one in the United States.
-However the ones in Germany no longer physically exist, but there are lots of old black-and-white photographs that can give you ideas as to how they looked like.
-His early versions of Earth Room were supposed to evoke the thoughts about light, darkness, and time.
+However, the ones in Germany no longer physically exist, but there are lots of old black-and-white photographs that can give you ideas about how they looked.
+His early versions of Earth Room were supposed to evoke thoughts about light, darkness, and time.

 Earth Room, New York, 1968

 His works are still revered to these days, whether indoors or outdoors.
 One of his most celebrated pieces is the Earth Room, located in one of the most sought after districts in New York, SoHo’s Wooster Street aloft.
 New York’s Earth Room is a permanent installation of 250 cubics of soil covering 3,600 square feet of space and 22 inches deep.
 Earth Room, on long-term public view since 1980, is among his influential pieces that aim at exploring the links between art and the natural environment.

 How the works look like when you visit